group6tech/diva-docs/app/v2/articles/creating-a-favourite-for-specific-users.md

 ---
-title: Creating a favourite for all users
+title: Creating a favourite for specific users
 category: admin
 topic: favourites
-sortOrder: 3
+sortOrder: 4
 ---

-Setting up a favourite for all users to use is straight forward to do.
-Once set up, all users will be able to load the favourite, and mount the drives to which they have access.
+Sometimes you will want to set up a favourite for a small group of users, for example a project team.

 <div class="note note--default note--collapse">
 	<h4 class="note__title"><i class="fa fa-hand-stop-o"></i> Before you begin</h4>
 	<div class="note__body">
-		<p>Before adding a favourite for all users, ensure the drive or drives that will be mounted by this favourite have been <a href="/v2/articles/creating-a-new-drive.html">set up</a>.</p>
+		<p>Before adding a favourite for all users, ensure the drive or drives that will be mounted by this favourite have been <a href="/v2/articles/creating-a-new-drive.html">set up</a>, and you've <a href="/v2/articles/setting-up-a-user-group.html">set up a user group</a> and <a href="/v2/articles/adding-a-user-to-a-group.html">assigned users to it</a>.</p>
 	</div>
 </div>

-## To add a favourite for all users
+## To add a favourite for specific users

 1. ![Navigate to Favourites](/images/v2/favourites/favourites-menu.png)
 	On DIVA Fusion's menu, click **Favourites**.